Updated July 18th 2023

 What kind of food goes with Madeira - a unique fortified wine from the Portuguese island in the Atlantic Ocean?
-Actually, Madeira wine pairs well with a wide range of foods.
-You can drink Madeira as an apéritif, with food or after the meal.
-Madeira wines come in several different styles and sweetness levels, which makes it possible to pair with anything from shellfish to chocolate cakes.
-This wine guide will help you find the best food parings for different types of Madeira wine.
+Actually, Madeira wine pairs well with a wide range of foods, anything from shellfish to sweet desserts.
+It all depends on which type of Madeira wine you are drinking.
+This wine guide will help you find the best food parings for different styles of Madeira wine.

 In order to find the best food for your bottle of Madeira, we need to understand what type of wine it is.
 Madeira is a special wine and there are several things we need to take into consideration before we pair it with food.